 The Ultimate Guide to Topsail Island Sheepshead Fishing

-Commonly known as the “Convict Fish” for their black-and-white stripes and their uncanny ability to steal bait, Sheepshead are a prized target for anglers in the Topsail Island area.
-As May arrives and the waters warm, these toothy feeders migrate toward our local pilings and bridges in massive numbers.
+Commonly known as the “Convict Fish” for their distinct black-and-white vertical stripes and their uncanny ability to steal bait without triggering a typical rod-tip bend, sheepshead are a highly prized target for inshore anglers in the coastal North Carolina region.
+As May arrives and our ambient coastal waters warm up significantly, these toothy bottom feeders migrate inward from offshore wintering reefs toward our local pilings, rock jetties, and bridges in massive numbers.
+For watermen looking to test their reflexes and secure some of the cleanest, flakiest fillets available in the sound, topsail island sheepshead fishing becomes the ultimate late-spring pursuit.

 Why May is Prime Time for Sheepshead

-In the Topsail area, May marks the sweet spot where water temperatures hit the mid-60s to low-70s.
-This temperature spike triggers a feeding frenzy as Sheepshead move inshore to scout for barnacle-encrusted structure.
-Unlike the winter months when they may stay deeper, May brings them right to our backyard.
+In the greater Topsail area, the month of May marks the absolute sweet spot where inshore water temperatures consistently hit the mid-60s to low-70s range.
+This temperature spike triggers a massive, localized feeding frenzy.
+After spending the colder months spawning on deeper nearshore wrecks, mature sheepshead move back into our shallow estuaries to aggressively scrape nutrients from barnacle-encrusted structures.
+Unlike the winter months when they remain entirely out of reach for light-tackle anglers, May brings them right into our backyards, concentrating them in predictable holding zones where they stay throughout the summer.

 Top Spots: Where to Find Them in Topsail

-- The Surf City High Rise Bridge: The massive concrete pilings here act as a vertical buffet.
-Focus on the pilings closest to the channel where the current is strongest.
+- The Surf City High Rise Bridge: The massive, deep concrete pilings supporting this structural landmark act as an endless vertical buffet.
+Focus your efforts on the columns flanking the main navigation channel where the tidal current flows strongest.
+Sheepshead position themselves on the down-current side of these pilings to escape the main push of water while scraping away fresh growth.

 Pro Tip: The “Scrape” Method